riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 and software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and harmoniously.
+The deliverables of the TG should achieve the following objectives:

-*CX Multiplexing:* Operationally, a *CX Mux* extension, and CX API and ABI, enable software to *discover* that a CX is available, to *select* it and to *select* its current CX *state context*, to *issue* its custom *CX instructions*, and to *signal* errors; and then discover that another CX is available, select it, and issue its instructions.
-And so forth.
+*CX Multiplexing:* Operationally, a *CX Mux* extension, and CX API and ABI, enable software to *discover* that a CX is available, to *select* it and to *select* its current CX *state context*, to *issue* its custom *CX instructions*, and to *signal* errors; and then discover that another CX is available, select it, issue its instructions, and so forth.

 *CX State Contexts:* CX instructions may access the current CX's current state context.
 CX instructions are the only means to access CX state.
-A CX state context also has *CX-scoped* CSRs *(CXRs)*, accessed by uniform CXR instructions.
+A CX state context may also have *CX-scoped* CSRs *(CXRs)*, accessed by uniform CXR instructions.
 There may be any number of state contexts, per CX, per system, with an arbitrary, dynamic, software managed hart-to-CX-context mapping.
-All stateful CXs implement the *CX Context CXRs* enabling uniform OS CX context management.
-There is a privileged access control mechanism to efficiently grant/deny access to CX contexts by less privileged software.
+A privileged access control mechanism will efficiently grant/deny access to CX contexts by less privileged software.
+In such systems, stateful CXs require a uniform method for OS CX context management such as *CX Context CXRs*.

 *Modular Hardware:* The *CX Unit (CXU) logic interface (CXU-LI)* allows reuse of modular hardware implementations.
 It provides automated